Poetry Chapbook Lab

 Our three-part program:

-• Weekend Intensives: Each quarter, you’ll attend a weekend intensive that includes a master class with one of our four Chapbook Lab mentors, facilitated workshopping sessions, and a faculty reading/reception.
-Dates: September 9-10 and December 9-10, 2023; March 16-17 and June 8-9, 2024.
+• Weekend Intensives: Each quarter, you’ll attend a weekend intensive that includes a master class with one of our esteemed Chapbook Lab mentors, workshopping sessions facilitated by local faculty, and a faculty reading/reception.
+2025 Intensive Dates (attendance requirement: 3 of 4 weekends):

 • Poet Mentorship: You’ll be matched for quarterly one-to-one mentorship with an award-winning poet.
-Each quarter, you’ll submit a packet of work to your mentor for extensive written feedback, followed by a brief phone or Zoom meeting.
+Each quarter, you’ll submit a packet of work to your mentor for extensive written feedback and a brief phone or Zoom meeting.

 Our Award-Winning Faculty